Slow science

 Slow science is part of the broader slow movement.
 It is based on the belief that science should be a slow, steady, methodical process, and that scientists should not be expected to provide "quick fixes" to society's problems.
 Slow science supports curiosity-driven scientific research and opposes performance targets.
 Slow science is a continually developing school of thought in the scientific community.
+Some journals have made slow science integral to their editorial policy.
 Followers of slow science practices are generally opposed to the current model of research which is seen as constrained by the need for continued funding.
 The slow science perspective attributes the overinflation of scientific publishing, and rise in fraudulent publishing with the requirement for researchers and institutions to create a justification for continued funding.
-The term slow science was first popularised in “Another Science is Possible: A Manifesto for Slow Science” by researcher Isabelle Stengers in 2018.
-The idea of “publish or perish”, which too links limitations in the quality of research to financial constraints, has been around since the early 20th century.
+The term slow science was first popularised in "Another Science is Possible: A Manifesto for Slow Science" by researcher Isabelle Stengers in 2018.
+The idea of "publish or perish", which too links limitations in the quality of research to financial constraints, has been around since the early 20th century.
 The slow science philosophy has been described as both a way to approach scientific research, and a science led movement which acts as a critique of science's function in neoliberal society.

 Slow science has developed its key principles through the contribution of many scholars and organisations.
 Key principles include calls to shift from scientific research which places its value in output of research, research funding reform, and ridding scientific research from coerced political agendas.
 For especially well known scientists, some have had the freedom to apply slow science principles.
 Slow Science development has especially gained prevalence in western European scientific communities, in progressive research universities.
 Slow science as a whole has gradually gained support through individuals and organisational advocacy.
 Criticism, due to the movement's relatively small impact, has been limited.